DarcBok/sc-takehome/ASSESSMENT.md

 - Initially, the code cannot be run.
 By reading the error messages in the terminal when running `go run main.go`, we can see this is due to unused variables.
   - Improvement: Comment out unused variables, and use `_` in junk loop variables.
+- There is no need to have the two loops in the `GetAllFolders` method, which seems to just dereference the pointers in the slice, and then convert them back into pointers.
+Firstly, it introduces the bug discussed above, and secondly, we can just return the output from `FetchAllFoldersByOrgId`, formatted into the required struct type.
+  - Improvement: Directly return the output from `FetchAllFoldersByOrgId`.

 ### Component 2